Friday, June 10, 2022

 Recent Favorites: Ten Weird Cinema Discoveries

 Don't panic, but picking out a movie to watch is becoming ever more impossible.
 No filmmaker, artist or writer can help but be dismayed by the internet's total everything all the time availability.
 With hundreds more movies coming out every month and none of older stuff ever disappearing, it's harder and harder to find choice nuggets since it's easy to close yourself off to new sensations.
-Thus content aggregators zero in on our specific tastes and so our tastes shrink instead of widen.
-Tubi chooses for me an array of 30s-80s horror and science fiction.
-And I have to obey --because otherwise I will be drowned in options.
-Just the number of independent SOV outsider horror films alone could send even the most open-minded film critics running screaming into the night from despair.
+Content aggregators zero in on our specific tastes and so our tastes shrink instead of widen.
+Tubi chooses for me an array of 30s-80s horror and science fiction, some of which I haven't seen--for a reason.
+But I zero in like a good consumer, drowned in options if he so much as wavers from his niche.
+Just the number of independent SOV outsider horror films alone could send even the most open-minded film critics running screaming into the night from despair, unless they had a paradigm, an ideal--a past pre-CI period rather than the cliche-drenched present.

-When I was working as a film critic I rarely got to pick my assignments; as a result, I had to see a lot of stuff I'd never watch in a million years on my own.
-I covered everything from cliche-ridden gay romcoms like Big Eden to weird but effective black family-aimed spiritual comedic-soaps like Medea's Family Reunion.
+When I was working as a film critic I rarely got to pick my assignments (what they call a 'second stringer); as a result, I had to see a lot of stuff I'd never watch in a million years if I had my choice.
+I covered everything from gay rustic romcoms like Big Eden to weird but effective black family-aimed spiritual comedic-soaps like Medea's Family Reunion. (which turned out to be, with an old lady-rich mostly-all black audience, one of the most deeply moving cinemagoing experiences of my life--not that I'd ever watch it again.)
 As a result my horizons were expanded far beyond my comfort zone.
 I wouldn't watch any of those movies today on my own, not ever, especially not in a theater or screening room where I was compelled to actually pay attention.
-Nonetheless, with the exception of Alexander Sukorov's closeted steam fantasia Father and Son (2003) and the the Ned Flanders-friendly The Pirates who Don't do Anything: A Veggie Tales Movie (2008), I'm glad I saw them.
+Nonetheless, with the exception of Alexander Sukorov's unconsciously closeted frustration fantasia Father and Son (2003) and the the Ned Flanders-friendly The Pirates who Don't do Anything: A Veggie Tales Movie (2008).
+Ugh.

-But that job is done; my comfort zone has gotten very narrow.
+But that job is long since done and so my comfort zone has gotten very narrow.
 Now if something doesn't grab me from the get-go, I stop watching.
 With a thousand channels, and hundreds of thousands of movies on each one why would I waste time with something aimed at a different demographic?
-Or something that has kids, animal abuse, pedantic Christian messaging, convincing torture scenes, depressing truths, fake breasts, snickering frat boys, or tacky 80s perms?
-Or anything other than shot on 35mm and given a solid HD translation with vivid colors?
-Not on my watch... list!
+Or something that has kids, animal abuse, pedantic Christian messaging, prison. life, torture scenes, depressing truths, fake breasts, snickering frat boys, or tacky 80s perms?
+Or anything other than atmospheric analog gems.
 Life's too damn short.
+And so it is I wade through the banality in search of those rare nuggets that I crush close to my bosom, like a locket from my violin teacher who once held my hand in a cab, if you know what I mean.

 1. WOMAN CHASING THE BUTTERFLY OF DEATH